uit-no-old/feide_connect_examples/py-aiohttp-aioauth/README.md

 ## aiohttp example service using Feide Connect

-Minimalistic service written in Python3 using the aiohttp server.
+Minimalistic service written in Python3 using the aiohttp server and the aioauth\_client OAuth client.
 Just lets a user log in and prints some info it can get about the user.

 ### Configure it